FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/chargecategory.md

 | Tax        | Applicable taxes that are levied by the relevant authorities.
 Tax charges may vary depending on factors such as the location, jurisdiction, and local or federal regulations. |
 | Usage      | Charges based on the quantity of a service or resource that was consumed over a given period of time.     |

-Tax cannot be classified correctly, assuming refunds and purchases have a tax implication then we would need to look for negative tax values matching the refund line in order ot acertain the total value of the refund.
+ISSUE: Tax cannot be classified correctly, assuming refunds and purchases have a tax implication then we would need to look for negative tax values matching the refund line in order ot acertain the total value of the refund.

-show all 3 options ... add to supporting content sub field for refund (refund for tax and usage and purchase) is credit usage vs purchase relevant or just one parent credit?

 ### Option 2: